makeruniverse/docs/docs/studios/maker-studio.md

 ### Plotter: Canon TM300

 You can print A1 and A0 posters.
 Simply open your file on our Printer Workstation and select "Canon TM300" as your printer.
-We recommend to select "quality: high" for images that 600dpi or more.
+We recommend to select "quality: high" for images that 600dpi or more. <br />

+<iframe width="560" height="315" src="https://www.youtube.com/embed/urXAK5xGQ6U?si=JJwNRbS1sVblmiGf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Label Printer: QL-820NWBc